 All good things must end, unfortunately, and today we return to the Kyoto Itami/Osaka Kensai airports and depart for home.
 The photos, memories and friendships you made on the tour are yours to keep forever!

 We get you reading straight away…

 Osprey Publishing and Geek Nation Tours want to start you off right with our tours and thus will get you reading about the history we will be visiting.
-Each of our Signature Battlefield tours will see books on the subject bound for your book shelves… Upon booking our Signature Battlefield Series: Feudal Japan and the Battlefields of Sekigahara 2019 we will be sending you Ninja 1460 – 1650, War in Japan 1467 – 1615, Kawanakajima 1533 – 64, Japanese Castles 1540 – 1640 All by Stephen Turnbull so you will be well acquainted with his work even prior to arriving in Japan…
+Each of our Signature Battlefield tours will see books on the subject bound for your bookshelves… Upon securing a spot on our Signature Battlefield Series: Feudal Japan and the Battlefields of Sekigahara, Kawanakajima and Beyond 2021 we will be sending you Ninja 1460 – 1650, War in Japan 1467 – 1615, Kawanakajima 1533 – 64, Japanese Castles 1540 – 1640 All by Stephen Turnbull so you will be well acquainted with his work even prior to arriving in Japan…